ScriptRaccoon/CatDat/DATABASE.md

 pnpm db:test
 ```

-executes some tests and verifies that the data behaves as expected.
+executes some tests that verify that the data behaves as expected.

 ## One command for everything